Cruelty free is on fleek. (Did we use that word right?)

 Kat Von D brushes are versatile and user friendly so that even beginners can use them with ease.
 According to reviews, the bristles possess the perfect blend of softness and density that both delivers precision performance for pros, and forgiving flex for beginners.
 “Fur free artistry” for all!

 The Kat Eye Brush Set in particular is a great kit that includes everything you need, but not anything superfluous.
-This vegan makeup brush set contains a smudge brush, blending brush, angled eye shadow brush, concealer brush, and foundation brush.
+This vegan makeup brush set contains a smudge brush, blending brush, angled eye shadow brush, concealer brush (which would perfectly complement these vegan and cruelty-free concealers), and foundation brush.
 All contained in edgy yet elegant vinyl clutch.

 Since Kat Von D has an exclusive deal with Sephora, you can also find these vegan makeup brushes at Sephora, online or in store!